rishabhjain05/Numpy_Tutorial/README.md

 # Numpy_Tutorial
 Hello readers, this is Numpy tutorial from scratch to advance.
-High use of comments to make the journey of learning easy.
+Use of comments = HIGH
+IDE used = Google colaboratory.
+Happy Learning :-)